scatterall/DevLogsH5706Catterall/DevLog 3 Notes.md

 It worked for her!
 EEEEEEP.
 I actually helped someone with CODE!!!
 WHAT THE EFF??

 Next up - topic modelling, using Dr. Graham's adapted script.

+## Nov 28
+Okay - trying to do the topic modelling.
+I need to generate the sc_data.csv file that Dr. Graham created, which now organizes by DATE SENT.
+I've read through his instructions many times on how to do this.
+I have the TFIDF.csv file but I don't have the .csv of the day-sent.csv.
+And I can't really find the code that tells me how to generate this.
+I DO, however, have the DATES-IN-DOC.txt files, so I'm going to see if I can convert this into the .csv.
+Except!
+I am noticing that my first_step_for_metadata.csv contains the same content as the day_sent.csv but without the duplicates.
+So what happens if I run THIS .csv file, instead of the DATES-IN-DOC.txt. - Okay no, I can't do that.
+The duplicate dates contain different content.